tomasmihalyi/living-spec-power/living-specs/POWER.md

 ```

 ## What Makes Living Specs Different

+**Source of Truth:** The Living Spec is the authoritative reference for your project, linking all feature specs and providing unified context.

 **Bidirectional Sync:** Spec changes drive code changes.
 Code changes update the spec.
 Your AI assistant handles both directions.